Mecha-Karen/Documentation/source/index.rst

 Errors
 ======
 Errors are something which plague many applications.
 Even the best of the best experience them.
 But the more errors we face, the more we patch.
-It helps us develop a tool everybody love.
+It helps us develop a tool everybody loves.

 We try keep errors to a minimum by testing before pushing to production and taking time with our products.